 The effects of unequal propeller thrust, wind and current must also be kept in mind.
 While wind and current may not always be present, experienced boaters will use them to their advantage.
-Unequal thrust is an aspect shared by all single engine propeller-driven watercraft.
-A clockwise rotation propeller tends to cause the boat, steering in the straight ahead position, to drift to starboard when going forward, and to port when going backward.
+Unequal thrust is an aspect shared by all single-engine propellerdriven watercraft.
+A clockwise rotation propeller tends to cause the boat, steering in the straight ahead position, to drift to starboard when going forward or backward.
 At high speed, this effect is usually unnoticed, but at slow speed, especially during backing, it can be powerful.
 For this reason, many veteran boaters approach the dock with the port side of the boat toward the dock, if possible.